AyloSrd/evento-react/README.md

 # Component Events for React
 Hook to repoduce Svelte's `createEventDispatcher` behaviour on React (similar to Vue's `$emit`).

-Hook + HOK, for class Components.
+Hook + HOC, for class Components.
 Typescript support.
 ![Evento](evento.png)
 ## A new Event paradigm